PasamonteG/SQLDI_Install/WMLZ_Deploy.md

 * Security mechanisms: AT-TLS policy ; Keyring-based keystore ; File-based keystore

 By default, WML for z/OS uses SSL to secure network connections and authenticate users.
 You can further strengthen the security of your network communications by leveraging the Application Transparent Transport Layer Security (AT-TLS) capability on z/OS.

+* Configuring a keyring-based keystore (JCERACFKS) for WMLz. (just this for authentication only)
+* Configuring AT-TLS for secure network connections with WMLz. (also needed for encryption)

 ### Configuring a keyring-based keystore (JCERACFKS) for WMLz